marcotamwork/data-analysis-on-software/ReadME.md

 ...
 ...
-> **Note:** Each Floor in HACTL has its speceific function.
+> **Note:** Each Floor has its speceific function.
 For example, floor 4 is for storing refrigerated cargo, floor 1 is to load cargo onto truck, etc.

 > **Note:** Role will be divide in to 'OTHERS', 'OC', 'SUPR', and 'MANAGER'.